 The Breast Cancer Update Conference is on April 22nd, 2015.

 Dr. Grubbs informed the committee of a physician paper from the American College of Clinical Oncology that suggests e-cigarettes may provide an opportunity to help with smoking cessation.
-However, the addictive power of an e-cigarette is not known which may be something that needs to be looked into.
+However, the addictive power of an e-cigarette is not known, which may be something that needs to be looked into.
 Dr. Grubbs mentioned an editorial on the Healthcare Disparities and Mortality of Women with Breast Cancer and it was cited that Delaware has the best outcome compared to other states due to programs the Delaware has in place.
 Dr. Grubbs sent copies of the editorials to Heather Brown who can send them to the committee.

 The meeting was adjourned at 11:30 a.m. by Dr. Grubbs.
 The next meeting will be on Monday March 23, 2015.